Bixby Developer Center

 Debug Console

-Like the editor pane, the Debug Console can have multiple views in tabs listed along the top of its window—for example, Simulator output in one tab (which will be titled "Simulator") and output from stories in other tabs.
+Like the editor pane, the Debug Console can have multiple views in tabs listed along the top of its window—for example, Simulator output in one tab (which will be titled "Simulator"), output from device debugging in another tab, and output from stories in other tabs.
 As with Bixby Studio, a drop-down list of tabs is also available.

 Note

 You can only use the Debug Console after the query you wish to debug has been executed.
-If the Console is not displaying information, open the Simulator and execute a NL or Aligned NL query, or run the story you are trying to debug.
+If the Console is not displaying information, open the Simulator and execute a NL or Aligned NL query, run the query on the connected device, or run the story you are trying to debug.

 The Execution Graph